vincepr/rs_file_tree/README.md

 # File Tree parser
-Quick way to parse file tree of projects for Documentation. (good default settings for Rust Projects like ignor /target and ignore '.git')
+Quick way to parse file tree of projects for Documentation. (good default settings for Rust Projects like to ignore '/target' and to ignore '.git' ...)

 ## Usage
 - will run on current path as failback (if no path is provied via argument)
 - runs with `--ignore target` as default to ignore the Rust default folder for bulding.
 - for more optional flags see below:
 ```
-Usage: linux64 [OPTIONS] [PATH]
+Usage: rs_file_tree [OPTIONS] [PATH]

 Arguments:
   [PATH]  Folder to dive into.
 Workdir is assumed if omitted